dplasa/EMailSender/README.md

 ```

-You must connect to WIFI :P.
+You must be connected to WIFI!
+To enable debugging, enable debug messages in your IDE (see [IDE Debugging](https://arduino-esp8266.readthedocs.io/en/latest/Troubleshooting/debugging.html) !)

 Create a message with the structure EMailMessage
 ```cpp